For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - Spacebar

-- Keyboard commands clearly provided (and common operating system and browser keyboard commands) may also be used.
+- Keyboard commands that are clearly provided (and common operating system and browser keyboard commands) may also be used.

 Test Interactive Learning Objects with a Screen Reader